Unlock Your Personalized

 Woman With Prostate Problem

 Perhaps you’re experiencing the symptoms listed above and asking yourself, “How long does a UTI last?”
 If you’re dealing with an uncomplicated UTI, it can go on for two to seven days.
-People who don’t take antibiotics or supplements find that it may take longer for the infection to resolve on its own.
+Women who don’t take antibiotics or the best supplements for women’s health find that it may take longer for the infection to resolve on its own.

 Early Signs of a UTI